 Intrauterine Devices (IUD).
 This is a small, T-shaped device that is inserted directly into your uterus.
 The two main types of IUD are non-hormonal (Paragard) and hormonal (Mirena).
-Although both work in different ways, they are the most highly effective forms of birth control, and can prevent pregnancy for several years.
+Although both work in different ways, they are the most highly effective forms of birth control and can prevent pregnancy for several years.
 They are also very easy to remove once pregnancy is desired.

 STD Counseling and Testing

 At your well-woman exam, we can discuss your sexual history and your concerns about possible exposure to STIs.
 If you’re experiencing any symptoms, like itching, pain, or discharge, take note of them prior to your exam and bring them to our attention.
-We can test for chlamydia, gonorrhea, syphilis, hepatitis, herpes, HPV (human papilloma virus), HIV (human immunodeficiency virus), and other sexually transmitted diseases.
+We can test for chlamydia, gonorrhea, syphilis, hepatitis, herpes, HPV (human papillomavirus), HIV (human immunodeficiency virus), and other sexually transmitted diseases.

 Most bacterial infections can be cleared up with antibiotics.
-Some viral STIs are incurable, but can be managed and suppressed with treatment.
+Some viral STIs are incurable but can be managed and suppressed with treatment.
 If you test positive for an STI, we can discuss your treatment options and ways you can manage your sex life to minimize the risk of transmission to your partner.

-Pap Smears and HPV Testing
+Pap Test and HPV Testing